Mamoudou37/Mamoudou37/README.md

 ## 🎯 About Me

-I specialize in building end-to-end machine learning solutions and data pipelines for **healthcare**, **government**, and **manufacturing** sectors.
+I specialize in building end-to-end machine learning solutions and data pipelines.
 With a Master's in Applied Finance, a Master's in Economics, and an MIT Applied Data Science Certificate, I bring both technical depth and business acumen to every project.

-**Currently:** Financial Lead & Data Analyst at Entité 3, Toronto, where I've:
-- Structured data collection frameworks for 60+ healthcare service providers
-- Built optimization models for Francophone healthcare services across the GTA
-- Delivered $30K+ in annual savings through data-driven internal audits

 **What drives me:** Leveraging data science to improve public services, optimize operations, and create measurable social impact.